astronomer/astronomer-cosmos/docs/configuration/generating-docs.rst

 - :class:`~cosmos.operators.DbtDocsGCSOperator`: generates and uploads docs to a GCS bucket.
 - :class:`~cosmos.operators.DbtDocsOperator`: generates docs and runs a custom callback.

-The first two operators require you to have a connection to the target storage.
-The third operator allows you to run custom code after the docs are generated in order to upload them to a storage of your choice.
+The first three operators require you to have a connection to the target storage.
+The last operator allows you to run custom code after the docs are generated in order to upload them to a storage of your choice.

 Examples